pslq/checklist/README.md

 > Don't engage into tuning crusades or HW capacity endeavors without engage the proper support channels ( like your solution provider )

 #### Health check
 Each collector has it's own HealthCheck ( HC ) set of validations, and at each running cycle the HC messages consolidated through the collectors are pushed to syslog<br>
 The messages follow the directives defined at the checklist configuration file

+The Message report behavior follow a few patterns to minimize duplicity:

+- Validate that the counter/metric has changed since previous reading whatever is possible
+- Validate if it isn't something that normally changes
+- If it changes normally, if it changing above normal rate ( right now just evaluate the average for the past 24 hours )

 #### net collector